Strubeconometric/MasterThesis/README.md

 This projected was created for a master thesis at University of Duisburg-Essen to ensure scientific transparency criteria.

+To replicate the econometric models with Stata import the "tidy_data_for_replication.csv" file

+OR

-To run this project do the following:
+To run the complete code do the following:

 create a parent folder (name does not matter)